Price Interpretability of Prediction Markets: A Convergence Analysis: Introduction

+\tb{ Our work is closely related to the research on automated market-making mechanisms in prediction markets.
+The logarithm market scoring rule (LMSR) introduced by \cite{hanson2003combinatorial,hanson2007logarithmic}, stands out as one of the most popular mechanisms in internet prediction markets due to its desirable properties.
+In practice, LMSR can be implemented in the form of a cost function \cite{chen2010new}.
+This cost function-based mechanism has been refined in various directions (e.g., \cite{Othman:EC2013-sensitive-liquidity,abernethy2013efficient,abernethy:EC2014-vol-parameter}).
+Furthermore, \cite{chen2007utility} propose a univariate utility function-based framework, which strongly motivates our adoption of the multivariate utility (MU)-based mechanism.
+Additionally, \cite{agrawal2011unified} introduce the sequential convex pari-mutuel mechanisms, allowing the market to accept limit orders.
+Partial equivalence among these mechanisms has been established \cite{chen2007utility,chen2010new,agrawal2011unified}.
+To deal with the liquidity-adaption problem in practical implementation, \cite{Othman:EC2013-sensitive-liquidity} propose a liquidity-sensitive mechanism.
+Recent developments have extended these mechanisms in various directions (e.g., \cite{Freeman:2017,Ban:2018,Freeman:2018ICAA}).
+As for the performance comparison of different mechanisms, \cite{Slamka:IEEE-PM} provide simulation studies. }

-In prediction markets, the price generated by the trading serves as a predictor of the future event.
-The normalized price can be viewed as the market probability, i.e., the aggregate likelihood for a certain event to occur (\citealt{manski2006interpreting}).
-Some further questions arise, such as whether these mechanisms ensure the convergence of price, and if it does, what exactly it converges to, and how to interpret these limiting prices.
-There are generally two streams of studies in this aspect.
-One is characterized by a common prior and heterogeneous information. \cite{ostrovsky2012information} and \cite{iyer2014information} find that with all participants being risk-neutral or risk-averse, prices converge to a common posterior.
-These findings are consistent with the famous theorem established by \cite{aumann1976agreeing}, claiming that people who share a common prior must have a common posterior if all posteriors are common knowledge, or in short, \textit{people cannot agree to disagree}.
+\tb{ In prediction markets, trading-generated prices serve as predictors of future events, reflecting an aggregate estimate of the likelihood of a certain event occurring (\cite{manski2006interpreting,wolfers2006interpreting}).
+As for the market convergence and price interpretation, there are generally two streams of studies.
+The first one involves a common prior and heterogeneous information. \cite{ostrovsky2012information} and \cite{iyer2014information} find that when all participants are risk-neutral or risk-averse, prices converge to a common posterior.
+These findings align with the well-known theorem established by \cite{aumann1976agreeing}, stating that people with a common prior must have a common posterior if all posteriors are common knowledge, or in short, \textit{people cannot agree to disagree}.
+The second stream of the model is characterized by heterogeneous priors but common information.
+In this model, several researchers adopt the static equilibrium model, where the price results from the market clearing condition.
+Following this idea, \cite{gjerstad2005risk} and \cite{manski2006interpreting} find a bias between traders' mean beliefs and the equilibrium price.
+However, \cite{pennock1999aggregating} and \cite{wolfers2006interpreting} show that the market equilibrium coincides with the wealth-weighted average of trader's beliefs when traders adopt the logarithm utility to make decisions. }